2023 Generation Adidas Norcross Cup

 · After filling out the post-game portion of the Game Scorecard, Center Referee shall deliver it to the Field Marshal or Venue Coordinator and notify Field Marshal or Venue Coordinator of any send-offs.

-· Coach or manager of each team shall confirm the score with the Center Referee and Field Marshal or Venue Coordinator and will also sign the Game Scorecard.
-After Scorecard is signed the Official Team Roster will be returned to each coach or manager.
+· Coach, manager, or team representative from each team shall confirm the score with the Center Referee and Field Marshal or Venue Coordinator and will also sign the Game Scorecard.
+After Scorecard is signed, the Official Team Roster will be returned to each coach or manager.

 · Field Marshal or Venue Coordinator shall deliver Game Scorecard and any send offs to the Scorekeeper’s station.
 Scores and send-offs for games that are not played at the main complex can be called in.
 Scorekeeper will then post game scores and points on Bracket Scoreboards.